How Do You Write Phd On A Resume

 • Quantify Your Achievements: Use numbers and metrics to demonstrate the impact of your research and projects.

-• Highlight Transferable Skills: Emphasize skills such as critical thinking, problem-solving, and communication.
+• Highlight Transferable Skills: stress skills such as critical thinking, problem-solving, and communication.

 • Tailor Your Resume: Customize your resume for each job application to align with the specific requirements and expectations.